tuvior/Boy/README.md

 Work-in-progress **Nintendo Game Boy (DMG-01) emulator in Rust**.

-This is a learning-focused project with an emphasis on **CPU correctness** rather than features or performance.
+This is a learning-focused project with an emphasis on **hardware fidelity**.

 ## Implementation